Last updated: 2026-04-13

 Stock Sale: What You’re Selling

 A stock sale transfers ownership of the company itself.
-The buyer gets all assets, all customer contracts, all liabilities—known and unknown.
+The buyer gets all assets, all customer contracts, all liabilities, known and unknown.
 The seller exits completely with no ongoing obligations.

 Stock sales move faster because there’s no asset-by-asset transfer.
-There’s no need to notify customers that their HVAC provider has changed hands legally—they’re still dealing with the same company.
+There’s no need to notify customers that their HVAC provider has changed hands legally, they’re still dealing with the same company.
 Buyers like this for recurring revenue businesses where contract continuity matters.

 Valuation impact: Buyers typically pay 5-15% more for stock because they assume all risk.
 A $2M home services company might fetch $10M in revenue multiple as a stock sale vs. $9.2M as an asset sale.
+For a deeper look, see our guide on selling your business choose between stock or asset sale.
+For a deeper look, see our guide on sell business asset or stock sale understand the cost factors.

 Real Home Services Example